Alt-Shivam/SRIOV/README.md

 ### Put no of VFs in the following command.

 Put options [NAME_OF_DRIVER] max_vfs=2 to /etc/modprobe.d/[NAME_OF_DRIVER].conf

 eg `echo "ixgbe max_vfs=22 >> /etc/modprobe.d/ixgbe.conf`

 ### Regenerate initramfs
 Run: `update-initramfs -u`

+## Now we're ready with our VFs which can be easily assigned to VMs